dijasila/GPAW/doc/exercises/transport/transport.rst

 In this part of the exercise, we illustrate the use of the ASE transport module, by means of a simple tight-binding (TB) model for the Pt-H2-Pt system, with only one TB site per atom.
+The script can be found here:
+:download:`pt_h2_tb_transport.py`.
+Below we will walk through the script.

 As explained in the :mod:`ASE manual <ase.transport>`, we need need to define a principal layer, and a scattering region.
 To